andithemudkip/cryptospheres/README.md

 There is a lot of randomness and noise used for a plethora of parameters.

 The script firstly generates a random name for each planet which is then used as a seed for the actual planet generation.

+## The Gallery
+Feel free to check out [The Gallery](./gallery/) where you can scroll through all 150 planets and see them in all their glory.